Courses By Day

 This interactive session will cover key economic indicators and their impact on your company’s talent strategy, equipping decision makers with practical advice to navigate the evolving business landscape.
 Attendees with gain valuable expertise on crucial economic factors such as inflation, interest rates, labor market conditions, consumer spending, business investment, and supply chain developments.
 By exploring tactical strategies to enhance talent-oriented initiatives, businesses can position themselves for success in an increasingly complex labor market.

-046. Five Common People Management Mistakes & How Not to Make Them (morning)
+046. Five Common People Management Mistakes & How Not to Make Them (afternoon)

 Instructor: Claudia St. John, Ph.D